huiscool/initmock/README.md

 ## Fundamentals

+* How a golang program compiles and calls init function

 * The executable file (elf) layout

+* How do we locate the inittask in executable files?

+    * symbol name => VMA
+    * data Section VMA + data Section File Offset - VMA => symbol file offset
+    * symbol file offset -> init done flag + init function pointer

+* How to skip package init?

+    * set inittask state to 2

+* How to replace init function?

+    * locate the both init task;
-* How a golang program compiles and calls init function
+    * swap the source and destination init function pointer in each task;
+    * rewrite the source function to a

 ## Usage